jborean93/PSDocBuilder/README.md

 ################################################################################################
 Invoke-Expression -Command $install_script

+foreach ($package in @('powershell-yaml', 'PSDocBuilder')) {
     # Get the URI to the nupkg on the gallery
-$gallery_uri = Get-PSGalleryNupkgUri -Name PSDocBuilder
+    $gallery_uri = Get-PSGalleryNupkgUri -Name $package

-# Install the nupkg for the current user, add '-Scope AllUsers' to install for all users (requires admin privileges)
+    # Install the nupkg for the current user, add '-Scope AllUsers' to install
+    # for all users (requires admin privileges)
     Install-PowerShellNupkg -Uri $gallery_uri
+}
 ```

 _Note: I can't stress this enough, make sure you review the script specified by Uri` before running the above_